Faculty Biographies - Mythological Studies

 He currently teaches: Myth and the Underworld; Alchemy and Hermeticism; Arthurian Romances and the Grail; Folklore and Fairytales; Theoretical Approaches to Mythological Studies; Cultural Mythologies; and Native Mythologies of the Americas.

-He currently teaches: Hindu Traditions; Buddhist Traditions; and Dissertation Formulation.
+He currently teaches: Hindu Traditions; Buddhist Traditions; The God Complex and Dissertation Formulation.

 Christine Downing, Ph.D., is a core member of the faculty at Pacifica.
 She has made extensive scholarly contributions to the fields of Religious Studies, Mythology, and Gender Studies.
 She is Professor Emeritus in Religious Studies from San Diego State University where she taught for almost twenty years.
 She has also taught concurrently at the San Diego campus of the California School of Professional Psychology, and at the C.G.
 Jung Institute in Zurich.
 She lectures frequently to Jungian groups both here and abroad.
 Her undergraduate degree is in literature is from Swarthmore College, while her Ph.D. in Religion and Culture is from Drew University.
 Dr. Downing is the author of numerous scholarly essays and important books in the field: The Goddess; Myths & Mysteries of Same-Sex Love; Psyche's Sisters; Long Journey Home; Women's Mysteries; and Gods in Our Midst.
 Collections of her essays have also been published: The Luxury of Afterwards; Preludes; and Gleanings.
 Her areas of emphasis include: Greek Mythology; Women's Studies; and Psychoanalysis.

 She currently teaches: Greek and Roman Mythology I; Greek and Roman Mythology II; Hebrew and Jewish Mythology; and Myths of the Self: Memoir and Autobiography.